We earn a commission if you make a purchase, at no additional cost to you.

 The record’s lead single, “I Won’t Give Up,” is partly a byproduct of his activism.

-It features the line “I don’t wanna be someone who walks away so easily / I’m here to stay and make the difference that I can make.”
+It features the line, “I don’t wanna be someone who walks away so easily / I’m here to stay and make the difference that I can make.”

 Mraz said that although the song was “written selfishly,” the meaning of the song lies in this line in the bridge.

-John Mayer’s stripped-down acoustic cover of Beyonce’s “XO” is a case of staying true to the essence of a source material while making it one’s own.
+John Mayer’s stripped-down acoustic cover of Beyonce’s “XO” is a case of staying true to the essence of source material while making it one’s own.

 Mayer released the studio recording of the song in May 2014, about a month after performing it live in Adelaide, Australia.